-In light of a recent study about the effects of traumatic brain injuries (TBI) on children, personal injury attorney Johnny Felder of McGowan, Hood & Felder, LLC said young people are often the most vulnerable victims involved in South Carolina accidents, suffering physical and mental impairments for decades afterward.
+In light of a recent study about the effects of traumatic brain injuries (TBI) on children, personal injury attorney Johnny Felder of McGowan, Hood, Felder & Phillips, LLC said young people are often the most vulnerable victims involved in South Carolina accidents, suffering physical and mental impairments for decades afterward.

 More than 500,000 children are admitted to the hospital for traumatic brain injuries each year, with recent studies showing head injury victims suffer from short- and long-term consequences ranging from diminished sleep quality and increased daytime sleepiness to cognitive, emotional and psychosocial impairments as a result (Medscape: “Kids’ Sleep Often Disturbed After Traumatic Brain Injury,” June 16).